 The housing market is in a tricky situation given massive unemployment, continued shelter-in-place, the coronavirus, and tremendous uncertainty.
-However, after a massive 44% month-over-month rebound in U.S. pending home sales in May and another strong 9.6% rebound in September, the U.S. housing market is stronger than ever!
+However, after a massive 44% month-over-month rebound in U.S. pending home sales in May and another strong 9.6% rebound in October, November, and December, the U.S. housing market shaping up to be quite strong!
 Here are my housing predictions for 2021.

 Housing Makes Predictions 2021